AdobeDocs/commerce-learn.en/help/developer/page-builder/1-intro-case-studies.md

 ---
 title: Page Builder for developers - Introduction
 description: Page Builder introduction, understand Page Builder capabilities
+landing-page-description: Watch this video series to learn about Page Builder and how you can extend it to create optimal [!DNL Commerce] storefront experiences.
 topic: Commerce, Development
 kt: 5650
 doc-type: video